abc-research/cook2020/_pages/submission.md

 [Make a submission](https://script.google.com/macros/s/AKfycbwvkIzFc7z9a19vSGYUwsymdSBk4y5dbTRLABA7/exec)

 In addition, participants are required to submit a paper for ABC Conference (abc-research.github.io) detailing their solution.
 The paper must include a description of their pipeline, features used, algorithm, parameters, any optimization followed, etc.
 A summary of the resources used such as memory, training time, testing time and CPU or GPU resources is also required.
-The paper submission must follow the template and rules for the ABC Conference (abc-research.github.io)
+The paper submission must follow the template and rules for the [ABC Conference](abc-research.github.io)